hbcbh1999/MacPatch/Docs/Server - Install & Setup.md

 #### Prequisits <a name='a2'></a>
 - Install MySQL 5.6.x (must have root password)
-- If Installing on Mac OS X, Xcode and command line developer tools need to be installed and the license agreement needs to have been accepted.
+- If Installing on Mac OS X, Xcode and command line developer tools need to be installed **AND** the license agreement needs to have been accepted.

 ### Download, Setup and Install <a name='a3'></a>